puppetlabs/puppet-docs/source/puppet/3.8/reference/future_lang_data_hash.md

 Hash values can be any data type.

-## Indexing
+## Accessing Values

-You can access hash members with their key; square brackets are used for indexing.
+You can access hash members with their key; square brackets are used for accessing.

 {% highlight ruby %}
     $myhash = { key       => "some value",